 It is the Company's policy to invite our directors and director nominees to attend the Annual Meeting.
-Except for Dr. Meyer and Mr. Renaud, each of our then directors attended our annual meeting in 2018.
+Each of our then directors attended our annual meeting in 2019.
+However, this year, due to the evolving COVID-19 situation and related guidelines of the CDC and other applicable federal, state and local government agencies, we do not expect our directors and director nominees to attend the Annual Meeting.